Antenna

 This is the base class for all Antenna objects in NeoRadium.
 The classes

-are all derived from this class.- getSteeringVector(theta, phi)
+AntennaElement,AntennaArray, andAntennaPanelare all derived from this class.- getSteeringVector(theta, phi)

-theta (numpy array) – A 1-D array of zenith angles in degrees. (between 0 and 180)
+theta (NumPy array) – A 1-D array of zenith angles in degrees. (between 0 and 180)

-phi (numpy array) – A 1-D array of azimuth angles in degrees. (between -180 and 180)
+phi (NumPy array) – A 1-D array of azimuth angles in degrees. (between -180 and 180)

 - Returns:

-A 3-D complex numpy array containing steering vectors for every combination of theta and phi.
-The shape of the output is (numElements, numTheta, numPhi)
+A 3-D complex NumPy array containing steering vectors for every combination of theta and phi.
+The shape of the output is (numElements, numTheta, numPhi).

 - Return type: